What Type of Acne Do You Have? Types of Acne Explained

 Table of Contents

 Acne is a broad term that encompasses a variety of skin ailments, and a condition that involves much more than an occasional pimple and zit.
-Acne comes in varying severities and affects different individuals in different ways.
-In order to successfully treat your acne, it’s essential to recognize and diagnose the particular type of acne you are struggling with.
+Acne comes in varying severity and affects different individuals in different ways.
+In order to successfully treat your acne with BioClarity's revolutionary products and ingredients, it’s essential to recognize and diagnose the particular type of acne you are struggling with.

 Types of Acne - What Type of Acne Do I have?

 Not all acne is the same.
 Acne Vulgaris presents different types of acne lesions: blackheads, whiteheads, papules, pustules, nodules, and cysts:

 - Blackheads: These are uninfected, clogged follicles that appear as a dark bump on the skin.

 - Whiteheads: Whiteheads are clogged follicles covered by a thin layer of skin that appear as white bumps or spots.